 # 2 Do I need an attorney to modify the child support payment amount?

 Inquiring about the modification of child support is a common question for parents who are experiencing or anticipating life changes.
 Common changes that can impact child support include loss of employment, pay increase, a new marriage, or changes in where the child is residing.
-For best results, you will need to hire an attorney in order to request any adjustments to child support.
+Hence, for best results, you will need to hire an attorney in order to request any adjustments to child support.
 The court will determine if the desired changes are acceptable, legal and in the best interests of the child.

 In Georgia, the court determines what will happen in regard to child support.
-This includes whether each parent will pay and how much they will pay.
+And, this includes whether each parent will pay and how much they will pay.
 After the court orders the child support, the order can only be altered if one of the parents makes a request to the court to modify the original child support order.
 Finally, to get the court to alter child support orders, you must prove there has been a material and substantial change in circumstances.
 This is where an attorney will come in to help you prove your case for modification.